TymArsenii/DigitalSandClock/README.md

 ## How to use
 Slide the power switch to turn it on, you'll see the timer started with your last period (the default is 10sec).

-Click on both buttons - reset sand position (it will appear in top)
+Click on both buttons - reset sand position (it will appear on top)

 Settings:
 - Timer's time (1)